Subcomandante Marcos of the Zapatistas no longer exists: “We think one of us must die so Galeano can live. So death does not take a life but a name.”

 “It is our belief and our practice that in order to rebel and struggle, we need neither leaders, nor caudillos, nor messiahs, nor saviors.
 To struggle, we only need a little bit of disgrace, a good amount of dignity and a lot of organization.
 The rest is either useful for the collective or it isn’t,” reads the last communiqué.

 And that appears to be the real reason why Subcomandante Insurgente Marcos chose to cease to exist.
 Because now, in Chiapas, there are people who have learned how to govern themselves in an autonomous, horizontal way.
 There are children who have studied in autonomous schools, patients who have been treated in autonomous clinics, women who are no longer considered inferior to men.
+This is similar to gambling in NJ which is legal now as NJ online gambling has been legalized recently.
 And all this should be known to the world without the distraction of the persona of Marcos.

 So what will Subcomandante Insurgente Galeano do now?
 What will be his role in the movement?
 Well… nobody knows, except for the EZLN and Subcomandante Galeano himself.
 And when they choose to reveal it, we will know as well.

 So… Subcomandante Insurgente Marcos is leaving, and with him so will Don Durito and Old Antonio, to keep him company.

 “He won’t be missed by the children who — back in the days — would get together to hear his stories; now they are grown-ups, now they have judgement, now they fight just like everybody else for freedom, democracy, and justice, as is the task of every Zapatista.”

 P.S.1 Some of those kids who could not come all the way to your lands but who would still read all your stories, translated into other languages, at night-time in their beds, are also grown-ups and now fight for democracy, freedom and justice.
 In other lands, and in other languages maybe, but as is the task of every Zapatista.